 The CMQR Credit Agreement is also indirectly supported by Fortress Transportation and Infrastructure Investors LLC (the "Sponsor").
 In the event of a default under the credit agreement, CMQR's lenders can cause CMQR to call up to a total of \$29 million in capital from the Sponsor, and in the event of CMQR's bankruptcy, the lenders can put the debt back to the Sponsor.
-The CMQR Credit Agreement contains affirmative and negative covenants which limit certain actions of CMQR.
+The CMQR Credit Agreement contains affirmative and negative covenants which limit certain actions of CMOR.

 Jefferson Terminal Credit Agreement-On August 27, 2014, a subsidiary of the Company, entered into a credit agreement (the "Jefferson Terminal Credit Agreement") with a financial institution for an aggregate amount of \$100,000.
-The Jefferson Terminal Credit Agreement required quarterly payments of \$250 beginning with the quarter ending December 31, 2014, with such quarterly payments increasing to \$1,250 beginning with the quarter ending December 31, 2014, with such quarterly payments increasing to \$1,250 beginning with the quarter ending December 31, 2016, and could be prepaid or repaid at any time prior to its maturity on February 27, 2018.
+The Jefferson Terminal Credit Agreement required quarterly payments of \$250 beginning with the quarter ending December 31, 2014, with such quarterly payments increasing to \$1,250,000 beginning with the quarter ending December 31, 2016, and could be prepaid or repaid at any time prior to its maturity on February 27, 2018.
 On March 8, 2016, all amounts outstanding under the Jefferson Terminal Credit Agreement were paid in full and such agreement was terminated.
-Accordingly, during the three months ended March 31, 2016, the Company recorded a loss on extinguishment of debt of \$1,579.
+Accordingly, during the six months ended June 30, 2016, the Company recorded a loss on extinguishment of debt of \$1,579,000.

-Series 2016 Bonds-On March 7, 2016, the Port of Beaumont Navigation District of Jefferson County, Texas (the "District") issued \$144,200 of Dock and Wharf Facility Revenue Bonds, Series 2016 (Jefferson Energy Companies Project) (the "Series 2016
+Series 2016 Bonds-On March 7, 2016, the Port of Beaumont Navigation District of Jefferson County, Texas (the "District") issued \$144,200 of Dock and Wharf Facility Revenue Bonds, Series 2016 (Jefferson Energy Companies Project) (the "Series 2016 Bonds").

-Bonds").
 Proceeds from the issuance of the Series 2016 Bonds were used, in part, to reimburse Jefferson Railport Terminal II, LLC ("Jefferson Railport II") for certain costs related to the development, construction and acquisition of certain facilities for the transport, loading, unloading, and storage of petroleum products (the "Facilities") on behalf of the District, and settle the Jefferson Terminal Credit Agreement.
 Construction of the Facilities has occurred, and will occur, on property leased by the District to Jefferson Railport II pursuant to a First Amended and Restated Ground Lease between Jefferson Railport II, as lessee, and the District, as lessor.
-All such Facilities will be leased by the District to Jefferson Railport II pursuant to a Lease and Development Agreement between the District and Jefferson Railport II.
+All such Facilities will be leased by the District to Jefferson Railport II.